MEET THE SNAP TEAMS!

 This year, the Habitat Restoration and Tree Care teams have combined into the Field Team.
 They’re working hard to restore wildlife habitat and care for shade trees throughout Surrey.

 Habitat restoration is the process of restoring, maintaining or enhancing the ecological integrity and functioning of a natural area.
 The Field Team removes invasive plants that outcompete our native plants, and reduce biodiversity and ecological benefits.
+After removing invasive plants, the team plants native trees and shrubs to restore the site.

 Shade trees provide social, environmental and economic benefits for our community.
 Trees reduce stormwater impacts and energy costs, improve air and water quality, provide habitat for wildlife, and have been linked to the improved overall health of people.
 The Field Team cares for Surrey’s shade trees by removing weeds and mulching tree wells.